wickersoft/nyan-stimulus-package/README.md

 If you would like to contribute 5-10€ to the project, you can do so using PayPal or credit card.
 Our host is called Nitrado and here’s how to navigate the website

 ### Step 1
-If you don't want to set up a Nitrado account, Brainiac has prepared one for you to login to.
-Send me a /msg ingame or a PM on discord if you want the password.
-Either way, go to [https://server.nitrado.net/usa/gameserver-mieten].
+To save some time, Brainiac has prepared an account for you to login to.
+Send me a /msg ingame or a PM on discord for the password.
+Go to [https://server.nitrado.net/usa/gameserver-mieten].
 If the page displays in German, go to the top right corner to select your language of choice.

 ![How to find the Language Settings on Nitrado](https://github.com/wickersoft/nyan-stimulus-package/raw/master/language.png "How to find the Language Settings on Nitrado")